 When you make payment arrangements you will receive information periodically about the status of your account, including the amount currently due.
 Insurance companies will send an explanation of benefits (EOB), which will tell you the amount paid on a claim or a reason why all or part of the claim was not paid.

-Community Hospital of the Monterey Peninsula does not accept assignments of health benefits as payment in full of its billed charges.
+Community Hospital does not accept assignments of health benefits as payment in full of its billed charges.
 Community Hospital reserves the right to bill patients for those billed charges that are not paid by the patients' health plan, in accordance with applicable law.

 If I don't have insurance, can I still receive hospital services?